Do guys wear cologne or perfume?

 Because of the concentration of the perfume essence, it costs more per ounce than all the other types of fragrance.

-Any fragrance which is less concentrated than a true perfume can be sprayed.
+Any fragrance which is less concentrated than a true perfume can be sprayed – this is another pointed difference in the questions surrounding cologne vs perfume.
 In fact, all of them except the Eau de Parfum (which is sometimes sold in stoppered bottles, like a true perfume) will generally come in a spray bottle.

-If you have sensitive skin and are looking to avoid alcohol, then buy a Parfum, eau de parfum or eau fraiche.
+If you have sensitive skin and are looking to avoid alcohol, then buy a Parfum, eau de parfum or eau fraiche rather than a cologne for example.

 Aftershave is important to your shaving routine and can enhance a cologne but don’t expect the scent long into the day.